Accessibility Statement for Mathematical thinking in schools (ME620)

 You are required to work with one or more learners to complete this module.
 This will involve observing your learners doing mathematics tasks on 4-8 occasions during the module.
 You will need to make arrangements for this yourself.
 It is feasible for friends or family members to act as your learners, but it is preferable if you can work with secondary age children.

 You will not be required to work with other students as part of the assessment for this module, but you will be invited to take part in forum exchanges, small group and tutorial wide discussions during online tutorials, if you attend these.

 Mathematical and scientific symbols and expressions are used throughout the module and you will be required to use such notation within assessment.

 The study materials contain some videos, diagrams and graphs.
 Reading these is an important part of the study of this module.
 Figure descriptions are provided for essential figures.

 Alternatives for required/assessed research material can be provided to enable you to meet the learning outcomes of the module.

 In this module you will be working with specialist reading material such as mathematical notation.
 These are delivered online.

-This module has Tutor-Marked Assignments (TMAs), which may be submitted in paper form or online via the OU electronic TMA system, and an End-of-Module Assessment submitted online.
+This module has Tutor-Marked Assignments (TMAs), which must be submitted in paper form or online via the OU electronic TMA system, and an End-of-Module Assessment submitted online.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.